 Your morning will be free and easy.
 Get an early morning dip before breakfast.
 At 1100 hours, board a boat and return to Sematan.
 After lunch at a local coffee shop cum restaurant here, you will head back to Kuching, arriving late afternoon.

 A quite beach in Malaysia – Tanjung Datu National Park, Sarawak Malaysia Borneo

 Read more about other hidden beaches in Malaysia.

 Note: This tour is available from April to September.
 Tanjung Datu is not accessible during the monsoon months owing to high seas.
 Some activities are subject to weather conditions and may be re-organized to best meet operational situations.
-Telok Serabang/Telok Melano will soon be accessible by road once this section of Pan Borneo Highway is completed.
-However, a hike or a short boat trip is necessary to reach Tanjung Datu National Park from Telok Melano village.
+Telok Serabang/Telok Melano is now accessible by road.
+However, a hike (3.7km) or a short boat trip is necessary to reach Tanjung Datu National Park from Telok Melano village.
 Do check with our tour operator for this update.

 This experience is provided by Straits Central Travel & Tours, Kuching.